 — Acts 27:21-25 NLT

 Paul had his "I told you so!" moment with the crew, but not to belittle them or gloat in his own wisdom.
 Rather, he wanted to help them understand that he spoke with divine insight and promise concerning their situation.
-His assurance in God's revelation to him led him to be able to tell the crew twice to "take courage!" because God keeps his promises — or as Paul said, "It will be just as he said."
-And, some of God's promises go back a long way, to Abram, the father of faith and the Jewish people:
+His assurance in God's revelation to him led him to be able to tell the crew twice to "take courage!" because God keeps his promises — or as Paul said, "It will be just as [God] said."
+And, God's promises to bless others through someone go back a long way, all the way back to Abram, the father of faith and the Jewish people (Romans 4:1, 11-12):